October 13, 2017

 Share This With Your Friends!

-Losing a job or primary source of income can be a challenging and stressful situation.
-When you need to urgently rebound from such a setback, here are some tips and advice to help you navigate through this difficult time:
+When you need to urgently rebound from such a setback, this article has some tips and advice to help you navigate through this difficult time.

 Downsizing, right sizing, firings, and other job loses happen for a number of reasons, many of which are out of our control.
 Sometimes the handwriting is on the wall, other times, it comes as a complete surprise.